owlai01/Owl-Ai/README.md

 </a>
 </h2>

-Alternatively, pair locally using the repo [Here](https://github.com/Fortunatusmokaya/DREADED-PAIRING)

 <h2 align="center">

-- Fork this repo by tapping  [here](https://github.com/Fortunatusmokaya/DREADED-GPT-AI/fork)
+- Fork this repo by tapping  [here](https://github.com/owlai01/Owl-Ai/fork)

 - Upload the creds.json that you received to the dreaded1 folder.